vrajroutu/vrajroutu/README.md

 - 🛠️ **Programming Languages**: Skilled in **Python** and **Rust**.
 - 🚀 **Active Projects**:
   - **Home AI Agent Automation**: Developing end-to-end automation for a seamless smart home experience.
-  - **Intelligent Stock Analyst Agent**: Building an AI-driven tool for stock analysis and insights.
+  - **Intelligent Stock Analyst Agent**: Building an AI-driven tool for stock analysis and insights and execute BUY & SELL Orders.

 ---